Brookton

 Brookton ranks among the oldest 10% of areas nationwide

-Brookton's median age is 50 years, which is significantly higher than the Rest of WA average of 40 years and substantially exceeds the national average of 38 years.
+Brookton's median age at 50 years is significantly higher than the Rest of WA average of 40, and substantially exceeds the national average of 38.
 The age profile shows that those aged 65-74 are particularly prominent, making up 14.4% of the population, while the 35-44 age group is comparatively smaller at 10.6%.
 Between 2021 and present, the 25 to 34 age group has grown from 8.6% to 11.5% of the population.
 Conversely, the 45 to 54 age group has declined from 13.5% to 11.8%.
-By the year 2041, Brookton is expected to experience notable shifts in its age composition.
+By 2041, Brookton is expected to experience notable shifts in its age composition.
 The 25 to 34 age group is projected to grow by 43%, increasing from 420 to 602 people.
-Meanwhile, the population of those aged 85 and above, as well as the 15 to 24 age group, are expected to decline.
+Meanwhile, the 85+ and 15 to 24 age groups are expected to see population declines.

 Frequently Asked Questions - Age